 When Trauma Gets Trapped in the Body, Mind, and Spiritual Self

 [Image Description: The background of the image has a rusty cage-like light brown pattern.
 "When Trauma Gets Trapped in the Body, Mind, and Spiritual Self" in center-aligned bolded yellow text in the middle of the image.
 Below the text, there is a drawn graphic designed picture of a white female sitting on a light gray floor with her knees bent and her back against a white wall.
 The female is holding her face in both of her hands and wearing a long-sleeved magenta shirt and navy blue sweatpants with her light blonde hair in a bun.
 The female is also wearing a medium melon colored headband and light melon colored scrunchie in her hair.
 She is also wearing a round light lavender ring on her right ring finger, a bracelet with a pattern of red and green square shaped beads on her right wrist, a bracelet with a pattern of round light purple and orange beads on her left wrist, and silver diamond shaped earrings.
-My First Former Buddy Club President logo is in the bottom left corner of the image with "FIRST FORMER BUDDY CLUB PRESIDENT" in center-aligned black Marker Felt font overlapping an enlarged light blue heart with several small red hearts and a light blue background in the background of the enlarged heart.]
+My First Former Buddy Club President logo is in the bottom left corner of the image with "FIRST FORMER BUDDY CLUB PRESIDENT" in center-aligned italicized black text overlapping an enlarged light blue heart with several small red hearts and a light blue background in the background of the enlarged heart.]

 CONTENT WARNING #2: The religious/spiritual opinions in this blog post are mine based on my own experiences and do not reflect the opinions and experiences of everyone.
 Commentaries published on my First Former Buddy Club President influencer page represent diverse viewpoints.
 If you would like to submit a commentary, please contact me for more information.
 All perspectives and experiences are welcome here.

 TRIGGER WARNING: If you are affected by trauma and the impact that it has on mental and physical health, this blog post may be triggering.
 If you need support right now, please seek help from a therapist, psychologist, psychiatrist, medical doctor, and/or other medical/mental health professional who is qualified to do so.
 You can also call the National Suicide Prevention Lifeline at 988 or text "HOME" to the Crisis Text Line at 741741 if you live in the USA or text "CONNECT" to the Crisis Text Line at 686868 if you live in Canada.
+You can also visit my hotline resources page by clicking on this hyperlink: Hotline Resources.

 In Islam, the punishment for disobeying the commandment against stealing is, "As to the thief, male or female, cut off his or her hands" (Qur'an 5:38).
 It is common for many people to interpret written religious content literally.
 Many people tend to interpret the words "cut off" in this statement as "to amputate"; however, "some scholars assert that it simply means 'to cut' which has the meaning of leaving a mark or scar" (pg.
 179, Silverman & Silverman 2018).
 Just like this consequence for stealing in Islam, any types of traumas can leave physical or emotional scars.
 Emotional scars are prolonged feelings of strong emotional pain, sadness, or depression as a result of traumatic experiences.